Diary of a Future President: Development

 On January 31, 2019, it was announced that Disney+ had ordered a ten episode first season of a new single-camera comedy, which was originally titled Diary of a Female President.
 It was reported that the series was created by Ilana Peña, who would also serve as an executive producer alongside Gina Rodriguez and Emily Gipson.
 Robin Shorr was expected to be involved as the showrunner.
-The series is produced by Rodriguez's company I Can & I Will in association with CBS Television Studios, who sold the series to Disney.
+The series is produced by Rodriguez's company I Can & I Will in association with CBS Studios, who sold the broadcasting rights to Disney.
 CBS chief creative officer David Nevins stated that the series was considered to air on The CW, but that it was more ultimately more suitable for the target audience of Disney+.
 The program was the first scripted series produced by an external studio to be ordered by Disney+.
 In December 2019, it was revealed that the program's titled had changed to Diary of a Future President.
 On May 29, 2020, Disney+ renewed the series for a second season.
 On July 12, 2021, it was revealed that the second season would premiere a month later on August 18, along with the release of a short first look of the season.
 On December 13, 2021, Disney+ canceled the series after two seasons.